CipherShi/MONGODB_REPLICA_SETUP/README.md

       }
   }
   ```
-  Note the port nginx is listening to (ie. open-port) should be different with the port mongodb is running on.
+  Note the port nginx is listening to (ie. open-port) should be different with the port mongodb is running on (ie. port).
   #
   # Configure Mongodb Replica Set
   The MongoDB documentation recommends against using IP addresses when configuring a replica set, since IP addresses can change unexpectedly.
 Instead, MongoDB   recommends using logical DNS hostnames when configuring replica sets.